Course Catalog 2019-2020

 The instructor must explain how the final grade will be determined, describing the relative weights to be given performance on the final examination, papers, tests, and so on, and whether the final grade will be influenced by participation in class discussion, class attendance, and the like.
 In making assignments, instructors will have in mind the accessibility of materials or equipment and will be considerate about requiring students to leave Gambier to carry out their academic work.
 However, this must not be so narrowly construed as to preclude, for example, honors students from obtaining material from other libraries or from doing occasional research off campus, or art students from going to Mount Vernon to obtain materials.

-Grace periods.
-To ensure that students have adequate time, free from extraordinary pressures, to prepare for final examinations and that students may have vacations free from assignments exceeding the scope required for normal, daily participation in classes, seminars, and laboratories, the College provides grace periods during the year.
-When instructors believe this grace period restriction would be detrimental to a particular course, they may schedule more ambitious assignments during grace periods, but they must inform the class of these assignments at the beginning of the course.
+The College provides grace periods during the year to ensure that 1) students have adequate time, free from extraordinary pressures, to prepare for final examinations, 2) students have winter and spring breaks free from substantial assignments, and 3) the routine work in classes during the final week of the semester is not disrupted.
+During grace periods, instructors may not offer final examinations.
+Also, instructors should not require assignments beyond what is necessary for normal daily participation in classes, seminars and laboratories during grace periods.
+Instructors may only schedule more ambitious assignments during grace periods if there is a pedagogical rationale for doing so, and they must inform the class of these assignments at the beginning of the semester.
 The grace periods are seven calendar days before the beginning of the final examination period in each semester and two days following winter and spring vacations.

-Reading periods.
-The College provides reading periods at the end of each semester prior to the final examinations.
-The dates of the reading periods are part of the official College calendar established by the president and supervised by the registrar.
+The College provides reading periods at the end of each semester prior to final examinations.
+The dates of the reading periods are part of the official College calendar established by the Calendar Committee and supervised by the registrar.
 The purpose of reading periods is to provide time for preparation for final examinations.
-Instructors may not hold required meetings of classes, give tests, assign work, or schedule alternative final exam times during these periods.
+Instructors may not hold required meetings of classes, give tests, assign work, or schedule alternative final examination times during these periods.
 An exception is made in the case of honors examinations, which may be scheduled during reading periods.

-Final examinations.
-Final examinations in semester courses are two hours in length.
-At the option of the instructor, however, such examinations may be three hours in length provided the instructor has so informed the students at the beginning of the semester.
-Final examinations in year courses are given in the spring and are three hours in length.
+Final examinations in semester courses are typically two or three hours in length.
+Examinations may be three hours in length if the instructor has specified such at the beginning of the semester.
+Final examinations in year-long courses are given in the spring and are three hours in length.

-However, if the dean of students or dean for academic advising and support, in consultation with the instructor, gives a student permission to take an exam at an irregular time in accordance with established guidelines - for example, if he or she has more than two exams on one day or is experiencing health problems or a personal crisis - there is no obligation on the part of the instructor to offer the option to the entire class.
+However, if the dean for academic advising and support, in consultation with the instructor, gives a student permission to take an exam at an irregular time in accordance with established guidelines - for example, if they have more than two exams on one day or are experiencing health problems, a personal crisis, or for religious observances - there is no obligation on the part of the instructor to offer the option to the entire class.

-Failure to appear for a final exam.
 When a student fails to appear for a final examination, the instructor may prepare and administer a special examination.
-In such cases, a fee of $35 is charged and the instructor is obliged to exact a grade penalty on the examination, unless the absence is excused by a dean.
+In such cases, a fee of $35 is charged by the Office of the Registrar, and the instructor is obliged to exact a grade penalty on the examination, unless the absence is excused by a dean for extenuating circumstances.

 Students are expected to attend all lectures, laboratories, and other scheduled course meetings.
 Faculty members are expected to monitor the regular attendance of first-year students and those on conditional enrollment.
 Absence from a class meeting is inevitably a loss both to the student and to classmates.
 Students who are absent from a class meeting bear full responsibility for minimizing such loss.

 It is especially important for students to attend classes in a regular manner for the first two weeks of each course; during this period instructors must develop accurate class rosters in order to allow additional interested students into their courses.
-Faculty members may elect to remove from their course those students who do not attend class in a regular manner at any point within the course.
+Students who do not attend classes during the first two weeks may be expelled by the instructor (see Expulsion).
 Instructors will define "regular attendance" to suit their individual circumstances, and students must know that many faculty members will remove those who do not attend from the very first class meeting.
 Students who have been so removed from a course roster will still need to drop the course from their schedule as they add another in its place at the registrar's office.

-An instructor may expel a student from a course for cause at any time provided that, a reasonable time beforehand, he or she has given the student written warning and has, by copy, informed the dean of students, an associate provost, and the registrar and dean for academic advising.
+An instructor may expel a student from a course for cause at any time provided that, a reasonable time beforehand, they have given the student written warning and have, by copy, informed the dean of students, an associate provost, and the registrar and dean for academic advising.
 Valid causes include excessive absences and disturbances in class.
 Poor performance in a class or failure to submit written work does not constitute reason for expulsion.
 If a student is expelled from a course, X is recorded on the permanent record and is treated in the same manner as an F.